Doctoral Program Frequently Asked Questions

 Q. How long will the program take to complete?

-A. The proposed program requires a minimum of 90 semester credit hours beyond the baccalaureate degree.
-Up to 42 semester credit hours from a previous master's degree will count toward the degree plan if approved by the student's advisory committee.
-The program can be completed in a minimum of four years.
+A. Our degree is highly individualized, which means that time to completion will vary, depending on many things (including whether you enter directly from the bachelor's degree or with a master’s degree).
+The program requires a minimum of 72 semester credit hours beyond the baccalaureate degree.
+Up to 30 semester credit hours from a previous master's degree may count toward the degree plan if approved by the student's advisory committee.

 Q. What kinds of teaching opportunities will doctoral students receive?

-A. Full-time doctoral students will receive opportunities to teach undergraduate courses in Multicultural Women’s and Gender Studies that are offered for the University's Multicultural-Women's Studies core curriculum requirement.
-These courses will include "Gender and Social Change," "U.S. Women of Colors," and "Feminist Theories".
+A. Teaching is not guaranteed, but some full-time doctoral students receive opportunities to teach undergraduate courses in Multicultural Women’s and Gender Studies that are offered for the University's Multicultural-Women's Studies core curriculum requirement.
+These courses include "Gender and Social Change," "U.S. Women of Colors," and "Feminist Theories.”